Access management

 Session isolation

-No trace left
+No traces left behind

-Increased security in physical meeting rooms
+in physical meeting rooms

-It can lead to :
+It can lead to:

-- disruption to the conduct of the meeting,
+- disruption of the meeting proceedings,

 - leaks of confidential information,

-Two examples of zoombombing:
+2 examples of zoombombing:

 How can I prevent intrusions in video conferencing?